 A network operations center (NOC) is a centralized location where engineers and technicians monitor the status of an IT network for client.
 The network security operations job role acts as the liaison with the customer to ensure requirements are clear, well-defined and supported.
 The goal is to reduce downtime and keep operations going by scheduling updates and patches that may affect the flow of business.

-Companies may hire a network security engineer to build out security systems and a network security analyst to search data from network security tools, but it really all depends on the size of the organization.
+Organizations may hire a network security engineer to build out security systems and a network security analyst to search data from network security tools, but it really all depends on the size of the organization.
 Oftentimes, IT pros with both titles find themselves doing a little of each of these roles.
-In reality, your responsibilities as part of the network security operations team will depend on the company and customer needs.
+In reality, your responsibilities as part of the network security operations team will depend on the organization and customer needs.

 How to Get a Job in Network Security Operations

-Most companies hiring for a network security operations role are looking for someone with a bachelor’s degree in computer science, cybersecurity or a related field.
+Most organizations hiring for a network security operations role are looking for someone with a bachelor’s degree in computer science, cybersecurity or a related field.
 Experience on a team that supports and operates enterprise-class firewalls and/or intrusion detection and protection systems is helpful.

 IT pros working in network security operations should understand vulnerability management and pen testing and should be able to design, implement and manage enterprise-class technologies.
 Certifications like CompTIA Network+, CompTIA Security+, CompTIA Cybersecurity Analyst (CySA+) and CompTIA PenTest+ can prove that you have the skills to work in network security operations.
 Check out the CompTIA Career Roadmap to see what other certifications can help you break into network security operations.